Melech Ravitch: Life in Poland

-Bergner was born in 1893 to Efrayim and Hinde Bergner in Redem, Eastern Galicia.
+Bergner was born in 1893 to Efrayim and Hinde Bergner in Radymno, Eastern Galicia.
 Leaving home at age 14, he served in the Austrian army in World War I and lived in Lemberg and Vienna.
 Emboldened by the 1908 Czernowitz Language Conference, he became involved in the Yiddishist movement and began writing poetry.
-Together with a fellow poet Shmuel Yankev Imber, he strove to promote the aesthetic ideals of neo-romanticism in Lviv Jewish literary centers, inspired by Jewish writers such as Arthur Schnitzler and Stefan Zweig.
+Together with a fellow poet Shmuel Yankev Imber, he strove to promote the aesthetic ideals of neo-romanticism in Lviv Jewish literary centres, inspired by Jewish writers such as Arthur Schnitzler and Stefan Zweig.
 His earliest poetry appeared in Der yidisher arbeyter in 1910.
 Other work of the period included the 1912 collection Oyf der Shvel (On the Threshold) and 1918's Spinoza.